IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

     - `--deposit-return-stake-verification-key-file FILE` to specify the file containing the deposit return stake verification key.
     - `--deposit-return-stake-key-hash HASH` to directly specify the deposit return stake key hash as a string.
 - The optional flags `--prev-governance-action-tx-id` and `--prev-governance-action-index`are available to support the very first action of this type on the system, which does not require information about previously enacted actions.
-- The user provides an anchor (URL/hash) of the proposal document using one of the following options:
+- The user provides an anchor (URL/hash) of the proposal document the following options:
     - `--anchor-url`
     - `--anchor-data-hash`
-- The user provides an anchor (URL/hash) of the new constitution using one of the following options:
+- The user provides an anchor (URL/hash) of the new constitution the following options:
     - `--constitution-url`
     - `--constitution-hash`
 - The `--out-file` flag is available to specify the file where the generated governance action (proposal) will be saved.